KCErb/lucky-hasura-docker/README.md

 In deployment we'll be using docker swarm so you may also notice the `script/docker/*healthcheck` files.
 These are little scripts that run every so often and make sure the services are healthy.
 You can read more about them here: [docs.docker.com/compose/compose-file/#healthcheck](https://docs.docker.com/compose/compose-file/#healthcheck).

 LHD includes a health check for Lucky that makes sure it has a good DB connection.
-It relies on us creating a `version` route so we'll do that now.

-The version route is used for our Docker healthcheck.
-We'll get to the Docker Swarm stuff a little later, but for now, let's give it a route it can ping to know our application is healthy (responding to requests and talking to the db).
-You can choose whatever you like for this, I'm choosing to store a 'version' string in the DB and fetch it on request.
+You might wonder why we don't just use `curl` for the healthcheck and the answer is that we could.
+I chose to do a demo healthcheck in Crystal because I want to open the door to a more meaningful healthcheck.
+As your application logic gets more complex you may have a more complex definition of 'healthy' beyond a simple 200 coming back somewhere.
+At any rate, the one I've included here relies on us creating a `version` route so we'll do that now.

 So let's create our first model: `version`.
-First, open a shell in the lucky container with `docker exec -it foo_bar_lucky /bin/bash`.
+First, open a shell in the lucky container with `docker exec -it foo_bar_lucky /bin/bash` (or `up ssh`).
 And then run `lucky gen.model Version`.
 You should get something like

 ```
 root@5b357ed2ad28:/data# lucky gen.model Version